sayed6201/capstone_ML_Azure_nano_degree/README.md

 *NOTE:* This file is a template that you can use to create the README for your project.
 The *TODO* comments below will highlight the information you should be sure to include.

-# Your Project Title Here
+# Heart Failure Prediction

-*TODO:* Write a short introduction to your project.
+*TODO:* Write a short introduction to your project This Machine Learning project aims to predict if a patient from heart failure.
+The Machine Learning models were trained using Kaggle's Heart Failure Clinical [Datset](https://www.kaggle.com/andrewmvd/heart-failure-clinical-data).
+The models were trained using Azure AutoML as well as Hyperdrive.
+One of the best performing model was then deployed to Azure Container Instance as a Web Service.

 ## Project Set Up and Installation
 *OPTIONAL:* If your project has any special installation steps, this is where you should put it.
 To turn this project into a professional portfolio project, you are encouraged to explain how to set up this project in AzureML.

 ## Dataset